zopefoundation/Zope/docs/zopebook/ScriptingZope.rst

 Using XML-RPC
 ~~~~~~~~~~~~~

+**NOTE:** Starting with Zope 6.2, XML-RPC is disabled by default.
+You can
+enable with the ``enable-xmlrpc`` Zope configuration setting.

 XML-RPC is a simple remote procedure call mechanism that works
 over HTTP and uses XML to encode information.
 XML-RPC clients
 have been implemented for many languages including Python,